 The curriculum is designed to be broad and knowledge rich to support students having a secure base of knowledge to progress and integrate new knowledge into existing domains.
 We aim to achieve fluency in our students whilst supporting them to be independent in their language learning.

 MFL teachers at Rivers have high expectations of students to support developing them into well rounded language students who are open to other cultures and understand and value the importance of language learning.

-The methodology upon which the MFL department bases its teaching and learning is based on the EPI (Extensive Processing Instruction) approach to second language acquisition.
+We use a knowledge based curriculum that includes real life language in context.
+In KS3 the curriculum is based on high frequency words rather than on topic based situations, the grammar and the vocabulary are embedded based on what they are most likely to come across in real life communication.
 Language is taught through flooding comprehensible input, organising content by communications functions and related construction with a big focus on reading and listening as modelling.
 Furthermore, we teach through the receptive skills in “chunks” which are presented in a sentence builder style format.
 This reduces the cognitive load and allows pupils to be able to communicate meaningfully quicker.

 To support students in lessons, they each have a workbook which models these sentence builders that integrate not just vocabulary but the structures and grammar required to achieve independence.
 Chunks of language are recycled throughout units of study, year groups and Key Stages meaning that schemes of work are carefully sequenced to ensure that links are explicit between current and previous learning and that there is optimal opportunity at retrieval practice.
 This means that students are constantly building language into their long-term memory.
 This increases motivation and confidence in students as they feel more able to communicate.